The good, better and best Bread guide

-I'm gluten Intolerant.
-Which is tricky to navigate in the world of Zero Waste- because the Gluten Free loaves of bread are often those ones which are in shrink wrap plastic, they have excess non-recyclable packaging or have inner cardboard sleeves which are non-recyclable due to food contamination.
-I understand- for consumers who are Ceoliac, they need to trust that their foods have not touched any gluten containing items, so they can rest assured they are not about to poison themselves.
+I'm gluten intolerant which is tricky to navigate in the world of zero waste – because the gluten free loaves of bread are often those ones which are in shrink wrap plastic, they have excess non-recyclable packaging or have inner cardboard sleeves which are non-recyclable due to food contamination.
+I understand, for consumers who are celiac, they need to trust that their foods have not touched any gluten containing items so they can rest assured that they're not about to poison themselves.

-I'm not Coeliac, I'm intolerant to gluten.
-Eating it is not damaging to my long-term health, but it does upset my stomach, my sleeping pattern, my concentration and my skin, so I know it is best avoided.
-For me, a Gluten Free, Zero Waster, I do find it frustrating, that these GF products wrapped in such materials that are damaging to the environment.
+I'm not celiac, I'm intolerant to gluten.
+Eating it is not damaging to my long-term health, but it does upset my stomach, my sleeping pattern, my concentration and my skin, so I know it's best avoided.
+For me, a gluten free, zero waster, I do find it frustrating that these GF products are wrapped in such materials that are damaging to the environment.

 I wish there was another option when buying from the shops, that could meet peoples dietary needs, but not spoil the environment.